 Litrico, Jean-Baptiste, and Robert J. David.
-The Evolution of Issue Interpretation within Organizational Fields: Framing Trajectories and Field Settlement.
-Forthcoming (In Press) at Academy of Management Journal.
-Published online ahead of print March 31, 2016, doi:10.5465/amj.2013.0156
+The Evolution of Issue Interpretation within Organizational Fields: Actor Positions, Framing Trajectories, and Field Settlement.
+Academy of Management Journal, 60: 986-1015.

 Strang, David, Robert J. David, and Saeed Akhlaghpour.
 2014.
 Co-evolution in management fashion: Computational models of consultant-driven innovation.
 American Journal of Sociology, Vol. 120, No. 1, pp. 226-264.

 Newbert, Scott, Robert J. David, and Shin-Kap Han.
 2014.
 Rarely pure and never simple: Assessing cumulative evidence in strategic management.
 Strategic Organization, 12(2) 142-154.

 David, Robert J., Sine, Wesley D., and Haveman, Heather A. 2013.
 "Seizing Opportunity in Emerging Fields: How Institutional Entrepreneurs Legitimated the Professional Form of Management Consulting".
 Organization Science, 24:356-377.